Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: A Heisenberg-like precision-disturbance relation in classical physics

-The measurement model we've just stipulated is characterized by the triad $(\beta,k,\Omega)$; respectively the (inverse) temperature of the thermal bath ($=$~temperature of apparatus), the measurement strength, and the frequency of oscillation of the apparatus' pointer around its trapped ground state.
-Notice, from~\eqref{eq_precision}, that for a given bath and trap (i.e.~fixed $\beta,\Omega$), we can make our measurement of $A$ more precise by cranking up the strength, $k$, which we might think of as a knob on our experimental setup.
-However, notice that the more precisely $A$ is measured (i.e.~the larger $k$), the more the system is affected by the measurement (i.e.~the longer the ``flow time" $\sqrt{k}P$ in~\eqref{eq_flow}), and more importantly, the more uncertain we are about the magnitude of said observer effect (since the uncertainty in $P$, $1/\sqrt{\beta}$ from~\eqref{eq_canonicalDist}, translates into uncertainty $\sqrt{k/\beta}$ in the ``flow time").
-It's worth emphasizing that this disturbance of the system is not arbitrary, but has the form of time-evolution along the Hamiltonian flow generated by the measured observable, $A$; the only thing uncertain is how much ``time" the system flowed.
-We can see that this disturbance will affect some observables of the system more than others: in particular, any observable $B$ in involution with $A$ will emerge undisturbed in the immediate aftermath of the measurement; although subsequent time-evolution under the system's own dynamics will cause the initial disturbance to ``leak into" such a $B$, unless $B$ is also in involution with $H$.
+The measurement model developed above is characterized by the pair $(k,\qbar)$; respectively the strength of the measurement, and the (inverse) quality of the apparatus.
+As has just been said, one can make the measurement of $A$ more precise by cranking up the strength, $k$, which one might think of as a knob on the experimental setup.
+However, notice that the more precisely $A$ is measured (i.e.~the larger $k$), the more uncertain one is about the magnitude of the back-action, or observer effect, in~\eqref{eq_marginalize2} (i.e.~the larger the variance, $2k\qbar^2$, in the ``flow time'', $\tau$).
+It's worth emphasizing that this observer effect is not arbitrary, but has the form of time-evolution along the Hamiltonian flow generated by the measured observable, $A$; the only thing uncertain is how much ``time'' the system flowed.
+One can see that this disturbance will affect some observables of the system more than others: In particular, any observable $B$ in involution with $A$ will emerge undisturbed in the immediate aftermath of the measurement.